StellaPetronio/Accountable-HotStuff/README.rst

 -Two new methods do_broadcast_committed and do_broadcast_proof are present in the the ``hotstuff.h`` and ``hotstuff.cpp`` scripts.

+-Two new methods on_received_chain_ and on_received_proof_ have been declared and defined in the ``consensus.h`` and ``consensus.cpp`` script, respectiely.

 -Two void methods periodicalCheck_conflicting and periodicalCheck_invalid_unlocking are defined in the ``hotstuff.cpp`` script and declared as an overridding methods.

--Two boolean methods conflicting and invalid_unlocking, to check if an unwanted scenario occurs, are declared and defined, respectiely, in the ``hotstuff.h`` and ``hotstuff.cpp`` scripts.
+-Two boolean methods conflicting and invalid_unlocking, to check if an unwanted scenario occurs, are declared and defined, respectiely, in the ``hotstuff.h`` and ``hotstuff.cpp`` script.

+-The safety condition part in the update method of the ``consensus.cpp`` script has been commented.

--Two new handle methods, committed_handler and proof_handler are declared and defined in the ``hotstuff.h`` and ``hotstuff.cpp`` scripts.
+-Two new handle methods, committed_handler and proof_handler are declared and defined in the ``hotstuff.h`` and ``hotstuff.cpp`` script.

+-A new unordered_map blk_received has been declared as a private memeber of the HotStuffBase class in the ``hotstuff.h` script.

+-Two new members, receive_chain_waiting and receive_proof_waiting, of type promise_t have been declared in the HotStuffCore class of the ``consensus.h`` script.

 A detailed explanation can be found in the "Implementation" section of the report attached.
+Moreover, any additional part necessary for accountability is preceded by the comment '/* For accountability */'.